 - $15.00 for permits purchased during the second 5 months of the permit cycle;

-- A 1 month grace period prior to the annual renewal date will be given for new permits issued.
+- A 1 month grace period prior to the expiration date of that particular area will be given for new permits issued.

 Where can I park with my Critical Parking Permit?

 Any permit issued is only valid during times posted on signs within the specified area for which it was issued.
-Eligible streets are marked with a "Except by Permit" sign.
-For a complete view of your area, see streets with bold lines on Critical Parking Area Maps.
+Eligible streets are marked with an "Except by Permit" sign.
+For a complete view of your area, see streets with bold lines on the interactive Critical Parking Area Map.

-A permit does not guarantee or reserve a parking space to the holder.
-The permit holder is still subject to all other city parking ordinances and restrictions place upon any street within the city limits and the Critical Parking Area.
+Please note: A permit does not guarantee or reserve a parking space to the holder.
+The permit holder is still subject to all other city parking ordinances and restrictions in place upon any street within the city limits and the Critical Parking Area.